 What is it?

-The Proyecto Nuraghe is an international research project and a training course, organized by the Ilustre Colegio Oficial de Doctores y Licenciados en Filosofía y Letras y en Ciencias de Sevilla y Huelva, with the participation of the University of Seville and the University of Cagliari.
+The Proyecto Nuraghe is an international research project and a training course, organized since 2014 by the Ilustre Colegio Oficial de Doctores y Licenciados en Filosofía y Letras y en Ciencias de Sevilla y Huelva, with the participation of the University of Seville.
+In his last 4 seasons the project has revealed fantastics results.

 Focus on the digging and documentation procedures